Jake Connor: International career

 Connor made his England debut against at Mile High Stadium in Denver in 2018 and scored on his debut.

 Connor was named at for England's post-season friendly against France at the Leigh Sports Village on 17 October 2018.

 He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

 He was selected in the squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.

-On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
-On 13 October 2025, Connor was controversially not picked to be in the England squad for their ashes series against Australia despite winning the Man of Steel award.
+On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.

+On 13 October 2025, after winning the Man of Steel award, Connor was not picked to be in the England squad for the Ashes series against Australia.

+Coaching

+Alongside his playing role at Leeds Rhinos, late in 2025, Connor took over the head coach role of National Conference League amateur side Siddal A.R.L.F.C.